thirdtank/brut/brutrb.com/tutorial.md

 constraint violation visitor experience if JavaScript is enabled.
 * `FormTag`, a Phlex component provided by Brut that generates the correct `<form>` element, as well as CSRF protection.
-* `Inputs::` components, namely `Inputs::InputTag` and `Inputs::TextareaTag`, which generate `<input>` and `<textarea>`, respectively.
-This Phlex components (provided by Brut) will add the correct attributes for validation, and set the values if the form they are given has values set.
+* `Inputs::` components, namely `Brut::FrontEnd::Components::Inputs::InputTag` and `Brut::FrontEnd::Components::Inputs::TextareaTag`, which generate `<input>` and `<textarea>`, respectively.
+These Phlex components (provided by Brut) will add the correct attributes for validation, and set the values if the form they are given has values set.
-* `ConstraintViolations`, a Phlex component provided by Brut that generates custom elements that, when JavaScript is enabled, allow for control over the visitor experience when there are constraint violations.
+* `Brut::FrontEnd::Components::ConstraintViolations`, a Phlex component provided by Brut that generates custom elements that, when JavaScript is enabled, allow for control over the visitor experience when there are constraint violations.
 * *(optional)* `t` provides access to localized strings, instead of hard-coding English.

 Create `page_template` to look like so: